A Father's DreambyMSTarot©

 Crystal hadn't.
 She has seen something she wanted no part of.
 The hard work, the years when the struggle was almost more than any person could take.

 Then came the job offer in LA.
 The opportunity for her to go after her dream.
 The time away...apart.
 Looking back, I should have noticed that when she didn't want to leave Chanel with me but would take her to her mom and dads before she would leave each time.
 She was already then trying to put a distance between my daughter and me.

 The old memory of her carrying a crying Chanel away from me.
 My young daughters tear still soaking into my shirt.

-I puff my pipe and remember...or in some cases try not to.
+I puff my pipe, sit looking at my farm and remember ... or in some cases try not to.

 "So what do I do now Crystal?"
 I ask the stars, hoping my wife may hear.